Toward a critical psychology of ‘medically unexplained symptoms’?

-The empirically unsupported ‘benefits can often make patients worse’ story can be noted in the minutes of a 1993 talk given by Simon Wessely and another psychiatrist (Peter Thomas) to the UK DLA advisory board - in fact this was the exact phrase attributed to Wessely (see Wessely cited in McGrath, 1993).
+The empirically unsupported ‘benefits can often make patients worse’ story can be noted in the minutes of a 1993 talk given by Simon Wessely and another academic-clinician (Prof Peter Thomas) to the UK DLA advisory board - in fact this was the exact phrase attributed to Wessely (see Wessely cited in McGrath, 1993).
 The DLA (Disability Living Allowance) advisory board was involved in determining who would qualify for disability benefits, and was presided over for some time by Mansel Aylward, who held a number of positions in the UK Department of Work and Pensions (DWP).
 Aylward would go on to head up the Cardiff University Centre for Psychosocial and Disability Research, sponsored for some time by Unum.* In brief, Unum is an insurance giant that deals with disability and chronic illness cover; some ME/CFS academics are known to have provided consultancy to such companies and also to the UK government regarding disability income protection and welfare provision respectively (Hooper & Williams, 2010; see also Marks, 2017).

 *See Rutherford 2007; Stewart 2016; Faulkner 2016 for detailed accounts of the academia – insurance industry – government connections.

-Another example of the ‘benefits can make patients worse’ narrative can be found with Michael Sharpe (another eminent academic-psychiatrist in the field of ‘CFS’) in his contribution to a Unum publication (Sharpe, 2002).
+Another example of the ‘benefits can make patients worse’ storyline can be found with Michael Sharpe (another eminent academic-psychiatrist in the field of ‘CFS’) in his contribution to a Unum publication (Sharpe, 2002).
 Unsurprisingly given the context, Sharpe also suggested that insurance payments could be an obstacle to recovery.
-This narrative would unfortunately find its way into literature that became central to UK welfare reform, and the denial of benefits to many chronically ill and disabled people who relied on them.
-In 2005, Mansel Aylward and colleague Gordon Waddell (Waddell was honorary professor at the Cardiff centre) published their monolith ‘The Scientific and Conceptual Basis of Incapacity Benefits’ (Waddell and Aylward, 2005), the academic foundation for the 2006 Welfare Reform Bill and the 2007 Welfare Reform Act, followed by their 2010 offering, ‘Models of Sickness and Disability’ (Waddell & Aylward, 2010).
+This motif would unfortunately find its way into literature that became central to UK welfare reform, and the denial of benefits to many chronically ill and disabled people who relied on them.
+In 2005, Mansel Aylward and colleague Gordon Waddell (Waddell was honorary professor at the Cardiff centre) published their monograph ‘The Scientific and Conceptual Basis of Incapacity Benefits’ (Waddell and Aylward, 2005), the academic foundation for the 2006 Welfare Reform Bill and the 2007 Welfare Reform Act, followed by their 2010 offering, ‘Models of Sickness and Disability’ (Waddell & Aylward, 2010).
 Both publications reinforced the idea that benefits perpetuate or reinforce disability, rather predictably since this was the main thrust of, and justification for, welfare reform.
-That is, a story was constructed that most chronic illness is recoverable through psychosocial means but made worse by actors and structures who ‘collude’ with the notion of permanent or long-term disability, including an allegedly overly generous social security system.
+That is, a story was constructed that much chronic illness is recoverable through psychosocial means but made worse by actors and structures who ‘collude’ with the notion of permanent or long-term disability, including an allegedly overly generous social security system.
 Here, the notion that dominant discourse may have as much to do with social power as it has to do with ‘truth’ is evident.

 The history of ME/CFS and MUS is full of ironies.
-Aylward, in the above referenced November 1993 letter to Wessely, criticises the stance of patient charities for being “what the lobby would like to be the truth rather than what is the truth” (Aylward, 1993).
+Aylward, in the above referenced November 1993 letter to Wessely, criticises the stance of patient charities for being “what the lobby would like to be the truth, rather than what is the truth” (Aylward, 1993).
 Aylward and co have spent much of their careers promulgating stigmatising narratives that they would like to be the truth, rather than what is the truth, but that seems to pass Aylward by.
 In other words, critical reflexivity (yet another tenet of critical psychology, something akin to critical self-awareness) does not seem to be Aylward’s strong point, but that might be said of the majority of the biopsychosocial inner circle.

 Anthony A (2019, July 28).
 ME and the perils of internet activism.
 The Guardian.
 Available at: https://www.theguardian.com/society/2019/jul/28/me-perils-internet-activism-michael-sharpe-myalgic-encephalomyelitis-chronic-fatigue-pace-trial